-Snorkeling, scuba diving, swimming, kayaking, sunbathing, fishing, exploring.
+Snorkeling, scuba diving, swimming, kayaking, sunbathing, fishing, and exploring.

 Need To Know